BDC Hamburger Icon

 A happy employee is a productive employee, according to Mayo.
 Consider allowing your employees to dictate where they will complete their tasks.
 This can be as simple as giving employees the freedom to decorate the office, work remotely a few times a week or set their own work schedule.

-Understand the concepts of Mayo’s theory and how they can benefit you
+Understand the concepts of Mayo’s theories and how they can benefit you

 Numerous websites provide valuable information about Mayo’s theories.
-In addition to diagrams, summaries and explanations of Mayo’s management principles, you’ll find various videos and instructional materials that can help you develop the background knowledge and practical expertise to put Mayo’s theories to work for your company.
+In addition to diagrams, summaries and explanations of Mayo’s management principles, you’ll find various videos and instructional materials.
+These can help you develop the background knowledge and practical expertise to put Mayo’s theories to work for your company.

 Take advantage of consulting services that can help give you greater insight into Mayo’s theories

-Consultants with knowledge and experience in the management theory of Mayo can guide you in maximizing the benefit of his principles in your own company’s unique environment.
+Consultants with knowledge and experience in the management theories of Mayo can guide you in maximizing the benefit of his principles in your own company’s unique environment.

 Consider the many benefits of putting the Mayo management theory to work for your business.
 If you decide to use it, why not go all out and practice it in all the areas it can effectively address: your own leadership of the company, your managers’ development and your employees’ engagement.